nsherry4/Peakaboo/Documentation/github-manual/manual.md

 ## Energy Calibration

-The `image Calibration` menu in the upper right allows you to configure the energy range of the dataset.
+The ![menu-energy] `Energy Calibration` menu in the upper right allows you to configure the energy range of the dataset.
 If your dataset contains these values (and if Peakaboo can read them), the minimum and maximum energy values will be set automatically.
 If not, you will have to enter them manually.